Secrets Management

 The following limitations apply:

-• Secrets Management is available only for Groundplexes.
+• Secrets Management is available only for pipelines running on self-managed Groundplexes.

-• Secrets Management works only for account credentials, not for SnapLogic authentication or node server keys.
+• Secrets Management works only for account credentials, such as passwords or tokens.
+You can't use it for SnapLogic authentication or node server keys.

 Workflow